Cohort 4 Student Application

 Frequently Asked Questions (FAQS)

-• Paddle Tribal Waters is a whitewater kayaking and Native and environmental leadership advocacy training program that provides a series of program opportunities to build youth leadership and competency in kayaking and advocacy.
-PTW is building the capacity for Native youth to lead the first source to sea kayak expedition of the Klamath River in 2025 after the 4 lower dams are removed in 2024.
+• Paddle Tribal Waters is a whitewater kayaking and Native and environmental leadership advocacy training program that provides a multi-year progression of course opportunities to build youth leadership and competency in kayaking and advocacy.
+This program built capacity for Native youth to lead the first source to sea kayak expedition of the Undammed Klamath River in Summer 2025.
+The First Descent is just the beginning.
+Paddle Tribal Waters programming is an exciting and impactful opportunity for youth to reconnect with their homewaters, build capacity for community-based paddle clubs, and grow cultural and river revitalization and connection.

 • You do NOT need any previous kayaking experience.
 We do encourage students to have some experience swimming, but knowing how to swim is not required and support to increase swimming knowledge and technique will be provided as necessary.